MarcelaCespedes/MNL_algorithm/README.md

 # MNL_algorithm
-Repository for the Maximisation of Network Likelihood (MNL) algorithm, as discussed in _An efficient algorithm for estimating brain covariance networks_ which is currently under review at PLOS One.
+Repository for the Maximisation of Network Likelihood (MNL) algorithm, as discussed in manuscript titled _An efficient algorithm for estimating brain covariance networks_ which is currently under review at PLOS One.

 Pre-print version of the manuscript is available at [here](https://eprints.qut.edu.au/112984/).